Analog-Node/C64Serial/README.md

 ## Documentation

-Background material and design references can be found in the [`docs/`](docs/) directory.
+Design notes, references, and planning documents are available in the [`docs/`](docs/) directory.

 ## License